Alohom/Arduino-Based-Real-Time-Sonar-Radar-System/README.md

-# Arduino-Based-Real-Time-Sonar-Radar-System
+Arduino-Based Real-Time Sonar (Radar) System

-A real-time radar system developed using Arduino, ultrasonic sensor, and servo motor.
-It scans the environment, measures object distance, and visualizes it on a dynamic radar screen.
-This project focuses on real-time data processing and visual representation.
-It demonstrates principles of robotics, communication, and interface design.
+A real-time radar system using Arduino, ultrasonic sensor, and servo motor.
+It scans the environment, measures object distances, and visualizes them on a dynamic radar interface in Processing.

+Features

+Real-time scanning: Servo sweeps ultrasonic sensor from 0° to 180°.

+Distance measurement: Detects objects and sends distance data via serial communication.

+Dynamic visualization: Processing sketch displays polar-to-Cartesian conversion, radar sweep line, distance rings, and fading effect.

+Hardware

+Arduino board (Uno, Nano, etc.)

+Ultrasonic sensor (HC-SR04)

+Servo motor (compatible with Arduino PWM)

+Jumper wires, breadboard, and power supply

+Software

+Arduino IDE: Upload the .ino sketch to your Arduino.

+Processing IDE: Run the .pde sketch to visualize the radar.

+⚠ Important: Make sure to select the correct serial port in Processing to match your Arduino connection.

+Usage

+Connect Arduino to your PC.

+Upload the Arduino sketch.

+Open and run the Processing sketch.

+Observe the real-time radar display.